 If the SMF receives one of the triggers in step 1a ~ 1c, the SMF starts PDU Session release procedure.

+If the SMF receives trigger as per step 1d with autonomous release indication, the SMF performs steps 2, 3a and 9, but the SMF shall not send N1 SM Information (e.g. PDU Session Release Command) to the UE and N2 Resource Release request (PDU Session ID).

 2. The SMF releases the IP address / Prefix(es) that were allocated to the PDU Session and releases the corresponding User Plane resources: